releng-tool/releng-tool/Documentation/contributor-guide.rst

 Extensions
 ----------

-Developers wishing to provide extensions to releng-tool should consult the API implementation found in this tool's repository (|releng_tool/api/__init__.py|_).
+Developers wishing to provide extensions to releng-tool should read the API implementation found in this tool's repository (|releng_tool/api/__init__.py|_).
 Implementation in the API folder aims to be "API safe" -- there is a strong attempt to prevent the changing of classes, methods, etc. to prevent